miyasaka-kion/Telecom-Churn-Analysis/README.md

-This is the correlation heatmap for the [data](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

-You can click the small blocks on the website to show the corresponding figure of linear regression.

-To run the website, first install these packages:
+To run the website, first install these packages (we assume that you have activated an env):

 ```sh
 conda install -c conda-forge flask pandas plotly hiplot